-Depending on the choosen degree program, the course start in the summer or winter semester.
-When your desired study programme starts, you will find out in the overview of all degree programs under "Semester".
+Depending on the choosen degree programme, the course start in the summer or winter semester.
+When your desired study programme starts, you will find out in the overview of all degree programmes under "Semester".

 The summer semester starts on 15th of March.

 The winter semester starts on the 1st of October.

 If these days fall on a Saturday or Sunday, the lectures start on the following Monday.

 Here is the overview of the semester dates.